Read our 2017 Report Card for Love.

 Feb 24, 2015.
 Passed 375/37.

-From Jan 2015 to Apr 2017, Love missed 29 of 1,546 roll call votes, which is 1.9%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
+From Jan 2015 to Jul 2018, Love missed 32 of 2,400 roll call votes, which is 1.3%.
+This is better than the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|